Respiratory Protection Policy

 Medical Evaluations

 The use of a respirator places unusual stress on the wearer to the extent that employees entering this program must be evaluated by a physician or other licensed health care professional.
 The purpose of the evaluation is to screen employees for pre-existing conditions not conducive to respirator use, confirm that the individual can handle the additional stress caused by the respirator and re-evaluate the wearer periodically for changes in health and abilities.
-Employees in health care or animal care activities using only the N-95 filtering facepiece respirator complete a one-time abbreviated medical evaluation form, Medical History Questionnaire Respirators.

 After being medically cleared, the respirator wearer will then complete fit testing.
 Specific instructions and forms for medical evaluations are available on the Industrial Hygiene Program Area Forms page.